-UEFA is recognised as one of the world's leading team-sport organisations in the fight against doping and the organisation continually strives to ensure that its education and testing programmes remain at the cutting edge of science and recognised good practice in all areas of prevention and detection.
+UEFA is recognised as one of the world's leading team-sport organisations in the fight against doping, and the organisation continually strives to ensure that its education and testing programmes remain at the cutting edge of science and recognised good practice in all areas of prevention and detection.

-To illustrate the breadth of UEFA's work in this area, in the 2013/14 season, UEFA collected 2,198 samples (1,860 urine and 338 blood) across all its competitions, with 1,698 of them (1,360 urine and 338 blood) collected in the UEFA Champions League and UEFA Europa League.
+To illustrate the breadth of UEFA's work in this area, in the 2014/15 season, UEFA collected 2,388 samples (2,073 urine and 315 blood) across all its competitions, with 1,700 of them (1,401 urine and 299 blood) collected in the UEFA Champions League and UEFA Europa League.
 In the UEFA Champions League, samples were collected both in- and out-of-competition.
 There were no positive cases in either of these competitions.
-In other competitions, UEFA collected 500 urine samples.
+In other competitions, UEFA collected 688 urine samples.

 An accompanying education programme is aimed specifically at young players.
-Instructive sessions on anti-doping are conducted during final tournaments of all UEFA youth competitions.
-Educational material distributed to players helps to raise their awareness, informs about UEFA's anti-doping regulations and procedures, and prevents from committing procedural errors.
+Instructive sessions on anti-doping are conducted during the final tournaments of all UEFA youth competitions, along with outreach programmes that aim to reinforce the important message.

 ©UEFA.com 1998-2015.
 All rights reserved.